Dan Pienaar

-Major General Daniel Hermanus Pienaar (27 August 1893 – 19 December 1942) was a South African World War II military commander.
+Major General Daniel Hermanus Pienaar (27 August 1893 – 19 December 1942) was a South African World War II military commander known for his caution and insubordination during the North African Campaign.

 Early life and career

 He was born in Ladybrand, Orange Free State and in his youth grew up in Natal.
 His family members had fought against the British during the Second Boer War.
 Pienaar joined the artillery branch of the Natal Police (NP) in 1911, and transferred to the Union Defence Forces (UDF) when they took over the NP in 1913.
 In World War I, he first served as an artilleryman in the South West Africa campaign, then with the South African Overseas Expeditionary Force in German East Africa in the South African Field Artillery Brigade and was mentioned several times in dispatches and then later in Palestine from 1917 until 1918 finishing the war with the rank of subaltern in the British Army.

 Between the wars

 He returned to the South Africa and back into the Union Defence Force ranks at the end of the war.
 He was commissioned and sent to England to train as battery commander as well as attending a staff officers course.
 He returned to South Africa in 1922 and was promoted to Adjutant of the South African Field Artillery.
 In 1930 he was a Lieutenant-Colonel of 1st Field Service Brigade in Ladysmith.
 He commanded Orange Free State Command from 1935 to 1937.
 Other positions held were Voortrekkerhoogte and Transvaal Commands.
 When war started he was promoted to Brigadier.